 Monitor your credit activity, report, and FICO scores regularly by registering on Credit Karma.
 It is a free service.

 Select Credit Cards with Low Fees

 Select credit cards with the lowest annual percentage rates, if possible.
-Also look for those with low or no annual fee.
-Also check to see which cards have low late payment fees.
+Also, look for those with low or no annual fees.
+In addition, select credit cards that have low late payment fees.

 Cash is King

-What are some tips you’d like to add re having healthy credit card spending habits?
+What are some tips you’d like to add regarding having healthy credit card spending habits?